security-notes/infobyte-faraday-wiki/Proxy.md

 ```
 This should show you the value or those variables.

-And in the end run `./faraday.py`.
+And in the end, when everything else is done run either `./faraday.py`. or `./faraday-server.py`